History of electric power transmission: Early 20th century

 The first 110 kV transmission line in Europe was built around 1912 between Lauchhammer and Riesa, German Empire.
 Original pole.

 Voltages used for electric power transmission increased throughout the 20th century.

 The first "high voltage" AC power station, rated 4-MW 10-kV 85-Hz, was put into service in 1889 by Sebastian Ziani de Ferranti at Deptford, London.
 The first electric power transmission line in North America operated at 4000 V. It went online on June 3, 1889, with the lines between the generating station at Willamette Falls in Oregon City, Oregon, and Chapman Square in downtown Portland, Oregon stretching about 13 miles.
 By 1914 fifty-five transmission systems operating at more than 70,000 V were in service, and the highest voltage then used was 150 kV.
 The first three-phase alternating current power transmission at 110 kV took place in 1907 between Croton and Grand Rapids, Michigan.
 Voltages of 100 kV and more were not established technology until around 5 years later, with for example the first 110 kV line in Europe between Lauchhammer and Riesa, Germany, in 1912.

 In the early 1920s the Pit River – Cottonwood – Vaca-Dixon line was built for 220 kV transporting power from hydroelectric plants in the Sierra Nevada to the San Francisco Bay Area, at the same time the Big Creek – Los Angeles lines were upgraded to the same voltage.
 Both of those systems entered commercial service in 1923.
+In 1926, Great Western Power Company constructed a 103-mile 220 kV line between Brighton Substation near Sacramento and Merced.
 On April 17, 1929 the first 220 kV line in Germany was completed, running from Brauweiler near Cologne, over Kelsterbach near Frankfurt, Rheinau near Mannheim, Ludwigsburg–Hoheneck near Austria.
 This line comprises the North-South interconnect, at the time one of the world's largest power systems.
 The masts of this line were designed for eventual upgrade to 380 kV.
 However the first transmission at 380 kV in Germany was on October 5, 1957 between the substations in Rommerskirchen and Ludwigsburg–Hoheneck.